bfontaine/grape/ROADMAP.md

 ## Roadmap to 1.0.0

-- [x] Prepend the output with line numbers
-- [x] Add an option not to show them
 - [ ] Add an option to show only the first line (easier copy/pasting)
 - [ ] Maybe add an option to change how whitespaces are shown – original vs. not indented vs. inline.
 - [ ] Maybe add an option to respect the (non-)indentation while showing lines, e.g.: